skilitics/two-fingers/README.md

 ### TL;DR
 Two fingers gestures have become very common on the web, mostly to enable zooming and panning.
-But they are passed as different events depending on:
+But they are passed to browsers as different events depending on:
 - the hardware on which they are performed (trackpad OR touchscreen)
 - the OS and browser that interprets them